 The panel concluded by offering some thoughts on what guests should take away from the session.
 They were encouraged to embrace change, to accept that machine learning is an ongoing process and to take account of compliance issues.
 Paul Clark remarked that the value of machine learning was in the quality of the model and the selection of data features.
 Finally, Kit Wilson said the AI journey needs to be as safe as possible, bringing security people on board with the exciting changes that had already brought benefits to his organisation and its customers.

 Hear more on the forthcoming It’s maths, not magic podcasts

-It was great to see so much enthusiasm for the benefits machine learning can offer and to hear how collections professionals are keen to push the boundaries to improve customer service and make more of their resources.
+It was rewarding to see so much enthusiasm for the benefits machine learning can offer and to hear how collections professionals want to improve customer service and make more of their resources.
 We look forward to continuing the conversation and, if you couldn’t make it to the roundtable but would like to hear more, listen to our Refreshing Collections Podcast: It’s Maths, Not Magic: real-world AI for debt management – opportunities, risk and security.